mise-plugins/.github/profile/README.md

 seen when first installing a non-official plugin.

-If you'd like to submit your plugin, you can either [submit a discussion](https://github.com/orgs/mise-plugins/discussions/new?category=transfer-request) to start a conversation or simply request to transfer the repo to us on GitHub and we'll know what to do.
+If you'd like to submit your plugin, you can either [submit a discussion](https://github.com/orgs/mise-plugins/discussions/new?category=transfer-request) to start a conversation or simply request to transfer the repo to @jdx on GitHub and he'll know what to do.

 Optionally, we can put a CODEOWNERS file in the root of the plugin with your handle so users know who built/maintains the plugin.